 However, if your CPU has more than 4 cores, you can speed it up a bit by using

 make -j8 instead.

 Install required Python packages

-If the above command gives you an error, try installing running it with
+If the above command gives you an error, try installing it with

-Get the ElectrumX code from a GitHub repository:
+Clone the ElectrumX code from a GitHub repository using git:

 Next, create a data folder where the blockchain data will be stored:

 Synchronizing with a Bitcoin node takes anywhere between 1-5 days depending on your hardware.